 • Religious observance – Students may request an excused absence for religious observances, in accordance with Arizona and federal laws and the Religious Accommodations Policy.

-• Personal circumstances – Personal circumstances may include, but are not limited to, significant family or personal events (e.g., a wedding, car trouble, etc.) that disrupt the student’s ability to attend to mandatory course* responsibilities.
+• Personal circumstances – Personal circumstances may include, but are not limited to, significant family or personal events (e.g., a wedding, car trouble, etc.) that disrupt the student’s ability to attend to mandatory course* requirements.

 Extended or Recurrent Absences